 Do you have any meaningful but under-read publications which have a heartfelt inscription in the cover?
 If so, take a photo of the inscription and move on.

 I like to put back all my keepers in a rainbow design.
 It may seem like an arbitrary classification system and not useful for retrieval.
 However I often can’t remember titles and authors anyway, so colour is as good a system as any.
 And a pretty one, at that.
 The ROYGBIV colour scheme is my favourite.
+Do some book stacks horizontally as well as vertically, for visual interest.

 At this stage I sigh with joy at the results I have achieved.
 I may take a photo and put it on Pinterest.
 “I decluttered my bookshelf” I exclaim with a smiley face.